Cover image of post 18 Interior Design Portfolio Examples & 4 Easy Steps to Create Yours

 It’s the same with visual content.
 When working with residential clients, don’t showcase your detailed construction drawings.
 Instead include photography of finished projects and before-after images.

-Make sure that the resolution of all your images is top-of-the-line, as they will do most of the work.
-For example, use a professional scanner and hire a photographer.
+Make sure that the quality of all your images is top-of-the-line, as they will do most of the work.
+Use a scanner for your sketches and hire a professional photographer.
+Free image tools can help you polish the results further, letting you crop, adjust, and clean up your photos so they look their best.

 2. As an employed interior designer…